nmstreethran/nmstreethran/README.md

 Hello!
 My name is Nithiya Streethran.
 I'm currently pursuing a master's degree in Geographical Information Systems.
 I have a background in Renewable Energy Engineering and Mechanical Engineering.

 My studies focus on the intersection of renewable energy technologies, mathematical modelling, and GIS.
-More specifically, I'm interested in the planning and decomissioning phases of wind, solar, and hybrid renewable energy projects, as well as their environmental and societal impacts.
+More specifically, I'm interested in the planning and decommissioning phases of wind, solar, and hybrid renewable energy projects, as well as their environmental and societal impacts.

 I enjoy programming (including Python and Shell scripting) and typesetting with LaTeX, in both Linux and Microsoft Windows systems.
 I've lived in Malaysia, the UK (Scotland), and Norway.
 Among other things, I like role-playing games (especially the Elder Scrolls), nature, and all things open-source.